Shepard Smith was a big catch for CNBC. But the viewers haven’t followed him from Fox.

 The best offer came from CNBC’s chairman, Mark Hoffman, who proposed building a news show around Smith at 7 p.m., the time period Smith had once occupied at Fox.
 The idea was to create a bridge between CNBC’s daytime programming — its lucrative stock market and business coverage — and its nighttime schedule, long a mishmash of “Shark Tank,” “Jay Leno’s Garage,” documentaries and retreaded game shows like “Deal or No Deal.”

 “The News” is a fast-paced but traditional newscast, with long and short pieces on big topics (the economy, the virus, etc.) and small ones (such as a recent story about pet names that have become popular during the covid era).
-The reporting comes both from CNBC’s own correspondents and NBC News’ frontline team; Monday’s program featured a weather report from the “Today” show’s Al Roker and a story by NBC’s veteran foreign correspondent Richard Engel about the assassination of Iran’s chief nuclear scientist.
+The reporting comes both from CNBC’s own correspondents and NBC News’s front-line team; Monday’s program featured a weather report from the “Today” show’s Al Roker and a story by NBC’s veteran foreign correspondent Richard Engel about the assassination of Iran’s chief nuclear scientist.

 Smith says he’s especially pleased by what isn’t there: No panel discussions, no debates, no shouting matches or partisan opinions.
 None of what you’ll find on the cable-news programs it’s up against.